s-kyungyong/Kronos/NLR_anlyses/README.md

 v1_abinitio.gff3      #includes annotations from BRAKER, Ginger and Funannotate produced as part of the version 1 annotation
 ```

-The coordinates in these GFF files need to be adjusted.
+The coordinates in these GFF files need to be adjusted from the whole genome to the NLR-loci
 ```
 less Kronos.collapsed.chromosomes.masked.v1.1.fa.NLR_loci.fa | grep ">" | cut -d ">" -f 2 | sort -u > coordinates.list
 python recoordinate_gff3.py Kronos.v1.0.all.gff3